jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Why would anyone want to be left out?

-Political philosophy is supposed to rise above daily politics and create a shared vision for society.
-Only when a body politic works together can its members build a healthy nervous system that heals enough pains to keep its evolution going.
+Political philosophy is supposed to rise above daily politics and create a shared vision for a society; a super-narrative that allows people to compete for resources while still trending everyone towards innovation.
+Because only when a body politic works together can its members build a healthy nervous system that heals enough pains to keep its evolution going.
 A good philosophy makes people realize humans are not the final judge of right or wrong.
 As it is for all creatures, Mother Nature ultimately decides if our way of Life is harvesting resources well enough to keep our civilization playing the game of evolution.

-So, while many ignorant polar bears are doomed to suffer for many more years, with a good philosophy, humans can be happy and healthy in a constantly evolving society; as happened when young Conservatism and Progressivism together lifted so many people from poverty.
+So, while many ignorant polar bears are doomed to suffer for many more years, with a good philosophy, humans can be happy and healthy in a constantly evolving society.
+As happened when young Conservatism and Progressivism together lifted humanity from poverty.

 To evolve, we humans develop new traits.
 We try to change our "genes," so to speak.
 We train techniques to enhance our bodies.
 We change government policies to direct our resources in better ways.
 We open businesses to utilize goods and services differently.
 We invent tools to solve our problems with lasting solutions.
 And we learn new ideas to expand our minds.